Matt Gonzalez, 1999. Photograph by Elizabeth Ross.

 What Everybody Missed About the Legal Case that Helped Elect a President by Matt Gonzalez

 Death of Public Defender Jeff Adachi

 Following the unexpected death of San Francisco’s Public Defender Jeff Adachi on February 22, 2019, by operation of the City Charter, Gonzalez became the Acting Public Defender, awaiting the appointment of a new Public Defender by Mayor London Breed.
-On March 11, 2019 Mayor Breed announced she would be appointing Mano Raju, one of the managers of the Felony Trial Unit in the Public Defender’s Office, to succeed Adachi as Public Defender.
-Raju was sworn in on April 25, 2019.
+On March 11, 2019 Mayor Breed announced she would be appointing Manohar Raju, one of the managers of the Felony Trial Unit in the Public Defender’s Office, to succeed Adachi as Public Defender.
+Gonzalez served as interim Public Defender until Raju was sworn in on April 25, 2019.